 Substitutions for Blackberry Margaritas

-These healthy margaritas can easily be changed or adopted to fit any tastes or preferences.
+These healthy margaritas can easily be changed or adapted to fit any tastes or preferences.
 Here are a few substitions to change it up:

 - fruit – if you don’t have blackberries, try substituting another fruit.
 I would suggest raspberries or strawberries.